toastyrye/textbank/README.rst

 Run
 ---

-1. Edit messagessend.py with new message body.
+1. Edit messagessend.py with new message body
-2. Edit contacts.csv with textbank contacts (always good to test on yourself first).
+2. Edit contacts.csv with textbank contacts (always good to test on yourself first)
 3. Run script

 .. code-block::